By Julius T. Jaesen, II `

 But again, Weah’s presidency says a lot about who we are as a country and people and as well the general reflection of how we think as Liberians.
 The Leaders every country or people around the world elect communicate to the outside world the general thinking of the bulk of the citizens.
 If a nation elects a comedian to the highest authority in the land, that says that the broader majority of the people are poor in thinking and are comedians like the one they have elected to a position that is supposed to be preserved for men and women who are noble in character and thinking.
 The leaders we elect are products of our thinking.

 We sit and see zero potential policy response from George Weah and his empty talking machine in Samuel Tweah to repair our economy but yet, he dances at every occasion under very strong substance.
-In every public gathering, the 5th-year-old President is always found under the stupor of alcohol.
+In every public gathering, the 54-year-old President is always found under the stupor of alcohol dancing.
 What will he even be teaching today’s youth about substance abuse?
 If Liberia were a serious country, zombie dancer and musician President Weah will only be belonging to a comedian magazine.

-With the unprecedented negative shock Covid-19 poses to Liberia’s economy, especially affecting lives and livelihoods, President Weah is not even moved to double up or wake up of his sleep to overhaul our economy and lead the change mantra he was elected on.
-This is distasteful, aloof and mocking to the millions of our people who are living below the poverty line.
+With the unprecedented negative shock Covid-19 poses to Liberia’s economy, especially affecting lives and livelihoods, President Weah is not even moved to double up or wake up from his sleep to overhaul our economy and lead the change mantra he was elected on.
+This is distasteful and mocking to the millions of our people who are living below the poverty line.

 The presidency is not a position for a child and man who is always under the stupor of alcohol but rather for men and women rich in intelligence and royal in character to dedicate their times to deeper thinking and finding solutions to societal challenges.